eloisd/AES-128-CTR/README.md

 # Installation

 ## Step 1
-You will need node.js, here are the command to run in your terminal.
+You will need node.js et npm, here are the command to run in your terminal.
 Here are some ways to do it manualy.

 ### Ubuntu

 ```
-$ sudo apt update
-$ sudo apt install Node.js
+$ curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash - sudo apt install -y nodejs
 ```

 ### MacOS